 The main purpose of this report is to provide quantities and approximate costs of each item so that the largest variances can be addressed and reduced.
 From here, Item records and transactions can be dug into to view the specific details of each cost.
 Click here to help align the AvT and P&L reports.

 To navigate to the Actual vs Theoretical Analysis Report, click 'My Reports' under 'Reports' in the left pane and then select 'Purch. & Inv.' in the top header of the reporting window.
 A listing of all reports will then be displayed.

 Find 'Actual vs Theoretical Analysis' and select 'Customize' next to the report.
 This will open up a listing of all Report Parameters that can be used to define the report.

-1) Count From Date - A listing of all stock counts
+1) Count From Date - A listing of all Inventory counts

-2) Count To Date - A listing of all stock counts on and after the previously selected stock count
+2) Count To Date - A listing of all Inventory counts on and after the previously selected Inventory count

 3) Key Items Only - This option will run the report for either only the items flagged as key items or for all items

 4) Show Unapproved - This option either shows or hides unapproved Transactions.
 The 'Yes' option is recommended so that the Accounting staff can close the period at their discretion but operations can still run vital reports in real time without waiting for all transactions to be Approved